worldassociation/world-association/README.md

 The [smart-contracts](/smart-contracts) folder contains all our solidity code.

+## Code of Conduct

+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+See our [Code of Conduct](CODE_OF_CONDUCT.md) for more details.

 ## License

 This project is licensed under the [CC0-1.0 license](LICENSE).

-## Code of Conduct

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
-See our [code of conduct](CODE_OF_CONDUCT.md) for more details.